Maryland Agricultural College (MAC), forerunner of the University of Maryland, is chartered on March 6.

 Cole Field House opens.

-Queen Elizabeth II of Great Britain and her consort, Prince Philip, visit campus for a football game as guests of Elkins and Maryland Gov. Theodore McKeldin.
-The contest is known afterwards as the Queen’s Game.
+Queen Elizabeth II and Prince Philip of Great Britain visit campus for a football game as guests of Elkins and Maryland Gov. Theodore McKeldin.
+The contest becomes known as the Queen’s Game.

 McKeldin Library is completed.

-The School of Library and Information Services, now the College of Information Studies, is founded.
+The Graduate School of Library Sciences, now the College of Information Studies (iSchool), is founded.

 Rebecca Carroll is the first African-American woman to earn a doctorate, in education.